Difference Between Terrestrial and Jovian Planets

 What are the Jovian Planets?

-The word Jovian mean Jupiter-like.
-This is because Jupiter is a gigantic gaseous planet and all the remaining planets, which are Jovian in nature, are gigantic in size as compared to the size of Earth and are largely constituted of gases.
+The word Jovian means Jupiter-like.
+This is because Jupiter is a giant gaseous planet, and all the remaining planets, which are Jovian, are gigantic compared to Earth and are largely constituted of gases.

-A major amount of these gases are mainly Hydrogen, Helium, and traces of some other gases and ices.
-These planets still have a solid core, which is usually a solid molten rock.
+Most of these gases are Hydrogen, Helium, and traces of other gases and ices.
+These planets still have a solid core, a solid molten rock.

-These planets are characterized by a gaseous constitution, rings, and a lot of satellites.
-The Jovian Planets are also referred to as ‘Gas Giants’.
+A gaseous constitution, rings, and many satellites characterize these planets.
+The Jovian Planets are also referred to as ‘Gas Giants.’

-The planets lying in this category are Jupiter, Satur, Uranus, and Neptune.
+The planets in this category are Jupiter, Saturn, Uranus, and Neptune.

-A significant characteristic of Jovian Planets is the large numbers of satellites they possess individually.
+A significant characteristic of Jovian Planets is their large number of individual satellites.
 What is interesting is that one would expect that these moons would have similar characteristics.

-However, the moons of Jovian Planets have such vast characteristics, that they can be categorized into groups of themselves as well.
-Discussing the rings of these planets, they are mostly myriad particles of ice, ranging from sizes of small specks of dust to large boulders.
+However, the moons of Jovian Planets have such vast characteristics that they can also be categorized into groups of themselves.
+Discussing the rings of these planets, they are mostly myriad particles of ice, ranging from sizes of specks of dust to large boulders.

 These rings are a marvel of physics, as they have a very complex way of interacting with gravity and electrical charges.
-Although this has been observed easily, however, it is worth mentioning that the Terrestrial planets are present in the inner part of the Solar System and the Jovian Planets are present in the outer part of the Solar System.
+Although this has been observed easily, it is worth mentioning that the Terrestrial planets are present in the inner part of the Solar System, and the Jovian Planets are present in the outer part.

 jovian planets